How to make blog photos | 7 tips

 The magic of Photoshop

-I love Photoshop, since I have bad lightning in my room but I don’t have any other good places for photos.
-Here a small preview of the difference it makes to my photos.
+I love Photoshop, since I have bad lightning in my room but I don’t have any other good places for blog photos.
+Here a small preview of the difference it makes to my blog photos.
 For this photo I changed the levels, temperature, contrast and lens effect.

 But no you do not necessarily need Photoshop if you photograph in a good light place like in front of a window at daytime.